 Growing conditions for Cymbidium Orchids.

 Cymbidiums, are from the Himalayas where night temperature is low.
-With this in mind we can understand that cymbidium orchids require some protection from extreeme heat and an overnight drop in temperature to help produce flower spikes.
-One technique used is to water early cymbidiums in the morning, this helps produce the drop in soil temperature required to promote flowering.
+With this in mind we can understand that these orchids require some protection from extreme heat and an overnight drop in temperature to help produce flower spikes.
+One technique used is to water early in the morning, this helps produce the drop in soil temperature required to promote flowering.

-Cymbidium Orchids prefer bright but indirect light, if the foliage is dark green, chances are your cymbidiums do not have enough light.
-A healthy cymbidium will have light green foliage with just a touch of yellowing.
+These are orchids that prefer bright but indirect light, if the foliage is dark green, chances are they do not have enough light.
+A healthy specimen will have light green foliage with just a touch of yellowing.
 Try a sheltered position in a shade house, or under the eaves of your house.

 Fertiliser and potting mix

 A properly formulated cymbidium orchid potting mix is recommended.
-Fertilise cymbidium orchids as soon as flower spikes appear, we suggest a specialist orchid fertiliser.
+Fertilise the plants as soon as flower spikes appear, we suggest a specialist orchid fertiliser.
 If you use a slow release fertiliser try every six months, if you use a liquid fertiliser try a diluted (half strength) solution more frequently, every 2 weeks.

 They are an orchid that does require regular watering, but don’t like to be water logged.
 If you are using the right potting mix, water once a week in most conditions, however in hot and drying times water more frequently.